 Research also shows that solitude boosts creativity and problem solving – skills critical to staying productive and focused.

 Solitude helps you regain a sense of control

-With all the chaos and uncertainty we’re living through, focusing inward can give you a greater sense of control over your life.
+With all the chaos and uncertainty we’re living through, focusing inward can give you a greater sense of control over your life, reducing your stress and anxiety.
 This will help you make the best choices regarding your actions and commitments.
 “Quiet space provides an opportunity to think about your goals, your progress, and the changes you want to make in your life,” says psychotherapist Amy Morin.

 Solitude also allows you to focus on what’s uniquely important to you – what brings you joy and gives you a sense of purpose.

 Practically speaking, solitude is readily available.
 You can step outside your door and take a walk by yourself, hop in your car for a solitary drive, or go into a quiet room of your house and shut the door.
 There are many ways to “do” solitude.
 You can engage in shorter bouts many times per day or seek it out once in a while for a longer period of time depending on what’s most helpful to you.